wwimmo/react-native-settings-list/README.md

+# react-native-settings-list Fork
+---

+Forked version of https://github.com/evetstech/react-native-settings-list as original is unmaintained.

+Changes:
+- Merged all open Pull-Requests
+- Replaced TouchableHighlight with TouchableNativeFeedback (Android) and TouchableOpacity (iOS, UWP)

 # react-native-settings-list
 ---
 A clean and highly customizable React Native implementation of a list of settings for a settings page.
 Forked.